Skip to article frontmatterSkip to article content

 If running on a HPC computer with a PBS Scheduler, set to True.
 Otherwise, set to False.

-USE_PBS_SCHEDULER = True
+USE_PBS_SCHEDULER = False

 If running on Jupyter server with Dask Gateway configured, set to True.
 Otherwise, set to False.